Almada

 since the 1940s.
 He was an active founder in 1956 of Gravura,

-He has exhibited in major countries and won many awards.
-In 1963
+exhibited in major countries and won many awards.
+In 1963 he made his

 Josefa de Ayala y Cabera was born in Seville, Spain,